CharlesHolbrow/monode/README.md

 ## Getting Started With Better Practices
 monode emits a 'device' event when a monome device is ready to use.

-'device' triggers:
-- after a device is connected via usb
+- "device" triggers after a device is connected via usb
-- once for each connected device after `monodeInit` is called for the first time
+- "device" triggers once for each connected device after `monodeInit` is called for the first time

 ```
 // light grid led on key press